 Tips for your 1 day in Barcelona

 - My route above includes the option of using the metro.
-Pick up a one zone day pass at the start of your day and you’ll be able to take any transport option in Barcelona for the duration of your stay
+Pick up a one zone day pass at the start of your day and you’ll be able to take any transport option in Barcelona for the duration of your stay.
+If you are in the city for a little longer, consider a Hola BCN travel card.

-- If navigating the metro or walking seem like a bit too much, then the Barcelona Bus Turistic is a great option.
-Sure, you’ll have to throw away my carefully planned itinerary above, but you will be whisked in fine style between every important sight in Barcelona, with commentary to boot.
+- If navigating the metro or walking seem like a bit too much, then the hop on hop off bus is a great option.
+You will be whisked in fine style between every important sight in Barcelona, with commentary to boot.
+If you choose this option, we recommend the Barcelona City Pass, which includes this, as well as entry to some of the cities main sights.

 - Barcelona is notorious for pick pockets.
 Keep your belongings secure and locked up.
 Pay particular attention in busy tourist areas, and on public transport.